KaziRifatMorshed/tbtku-website/README.md

 - Blood Donation Club contract and guidelines
 - KU Wallpapers
 - KU Tuition Media Guideline
 - KU bus info and route
+- Roommate Searching Platform
 - Career section (IELTS, GRE Guideline) (ThanksToAsifKhanPhy23)
 - Each discipline should have a page where some information about the discipline and alumni information, achievements of the discipline (Sport, National/international contest & Olympiad), Hall of fame (ThanksToAsifKhanPhy23)